rkuprella/what-the-dice/README.md

 # What The Dice
 **In development:** https://whatthedice.netlify.app/

-- A dice roller with chat rooms and initiative tracker
+* A dice roller with chat rooms and initiative tracker
-- Web app (PWA) with offline functionality
+* Web app (PWA) with offline functionality
+* Further development of my older dice rolling app https://wuerfel.app/

 ## Built with
 * Vue 2